apigee/openbanking-br/README.md

 This is a reference implementation of *Open Banking Brazil*, using the Google Cloud Apigee API Management platform.

-This implementation is based on **2.01* of the standards and currently supports the following Banking APIs
+This implementation is based on version **2.0.1** of the standards and currently supports the following Banking APIs

 - Phase 1
   - Channels